GeoStudios/Centurion/README.md

 [M4ximumpizza](https://github.com/M4ximumPizza) is the Project Maintainer and main author.
 ## Installation

-Go to the version you want to install, download the EXE file, then run it on your computer.
-(In the future, there will be more OS version downloads).
+Download the Version Jar you want, then put it into any external library inside your code editor.

 ### Requirements